Insular Cases: American reaction

-Bartholomew Sparrow notes that almost all of the Insular Case opinions were 5–4 within the Supreme Court, demonstrating the contentious nature of the topic even from the highest voice of law in the United States.
+Scholar Bartholomew Sparrow notes that almost all of the Insular Case opinions were 5–4 within the Supreme Court, demonstrating the contentious nature of the topic even from the highest voice of law in the United States.
 In Downes v.
-Bidwell (1901), the Supreme Court reached a decision after "one of the most spirited discussions ever held within the sacred circle of the Supreme Court bench," the Associated Press reported."
+Bidwell (1901), the Supreme Court reached a decision after "one of the most spirited discussions ever held within the sacred circle of the Supreme Court bench."
 Reactions to the Insular Cases also exemplify the divide that existed at the time in the United States government surrounding empire building.

-Republicans, who favored expansion and authored the Foraker Act supported the decisions: "the decision is a complete vindication of the position held by the Republican party with respect to the power of Congress to legislate for Porto Rico and the Philippines."
+Sparrow notes that Republicans found that "the decision is a complete vindication of the position held by the Republican party with respect to the power of Congress to legislate for Porto Rico and the Philippines."
+Republicans not only favored expansion, but authored the Foraker Act.
 Additionally, John K. Richards, who as Solicitor General argued several of the cases for the government, said that "they sustain to the fullest extent the so-called insular policy of the administration.
 The government now has the sanction of the Supreme Court for governing these islands as their needs require."

-However, there were many who did not support the decisions.
-Many former Representatives spoke out against the decisions.
-Charles E. Littlefield wrote in the Harvard Law Review that "the Insular Cases, in the manner in which the results were reached, the incongruity of the results, and the variety of inconsistent views expressed by the different members of the court, are, I believe, without parallel in our judicial history."
-Former US Senator and Representative George S. Boutwell commented that "the opinion of the majority seems to justify the conclusion that the power of acquiring territories is an indefinite power."
-Thus, the divisive nature of the Insular Decisions was revealed through the opinions held by those active in government.
+Despite support from Republicans, many former representatives spoke in opposition about the rulings.
+Former Maine Congressman Charles E. Littlefield wrote in the Harvard Law Review that "the Insular Cases, in the manner in which the results were reached, the incongruity of the results, and the variety of inconsistent views expressed by the different members of the court, are, I believe, without parallel in our judicial history."
+Additionally, former US Senator and Representative George S. Boutwell commented that "the opinion of the majority seems to justify the conclusion that the power of acquiring territories is an indefinite power."
+Thus, the divisive nature of the Insular decisions was revealed through the opinions held by those active in government.

 Outside of the government, the announcement of the Downes v.
-Bidwell decision in 1901 drew the largest crowd in Supreme Court history, displaying the interest the American public had in the outcome of the case.
+Bidwell decision in 1901 displayed the interest the American public had in the outcome of the case.
 Newspapers around the country also took great interest in the outcome of the Insular Cases, and many were highly critical of the decisions.
 The New York Herald wrote that the Supreme Court "by a bare majority of one holds that the constitution is supreme only in the States, and that a million square miles, or one-fourth of the national domain, and ten million people are subject to no law but the will of Congress."
 Furthermore, The Denver Post exclaimed the "Downes decision 'at one fell swoop' brought the United States 'into the ownership of colonies and putting us into the rank of land grabbing nations of Europe.